-November 27, 2013News Blog Post
+November 16, 2014News Blog Post

-Evidence and Tools to Support Voluntary Family Planning Programs that Respect, Protect, and Fulfill Human Rights
+Users' Guide for Framework on Voluntary Family Planning Programs that Respect, Protect, and Fulfill Human Rights

 The international reproductive health community's focus on human rights and family planning continues with the need to operationalize rights in family planning programs.
 Healthy dialogue about integrating human rights into such programming must continue if the rights and dignity of individuals are to be at the center of family planning work.
 Read more.